Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Update many references; Add discussions of encrypted transports including DoT and DoH; Added section on DNS payload; Add section on authentication of servers; Add section on blocking of services.
 With the publishing of RFC7816 on QNAME minimisation, text, references, and initial attempts to measure deployment were added to reflect this.
 The text and references on the Snowden revelations were updated.

 The "Risks overview" section was changed to "Scope" to help clarify the risks being considered.
-Text was adding on cellular network DNS, blocking and security

-* Collect considerations for recursive resolvers together
+Text was adding on cellular network DNS, blocking and security.
+Considerations for recursive resolvers were collected and placed together.
+Addded a discussion on resolver selection.
-* Re-work several sections here to clarify their context (e.g., ‘Rogue servers' becomes ‘Active attacks on resolver configuration’)
-* Add discussion of resolver selection

 # Changelog

+draft-ietf-dprive-rfc7626-bis-05

+* Second batch of Editorial updates from IESG last call

+draft-ietf-dprive-rfc7626-bis-07

+* First batch of Editorial updates from IESG last call

 draft-ietf-dprive-rfc7626-bis-06